anuragpurkayastha/grad-monopoly/README.md

   * Being bought by a player (change the owner attribute)
   * Increase rent - if a Player owns all properties of the same colour.
   * Check if owned - is the property on the Square currently owned?

-## Board

-A Board object is made up of Square objects, which will be stored in an array.

 ## Game